observIQ/observiq-otel-collector-k8s/README.md

 Deploy cert manager, the operator, and the GCP credential secret.
 The credential file should be in the root of this repo, named `credentials.json`.

+The service account should have permission to write metrics, logs, and traces.

 ```bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.0/cert-manager.yaml
 sleep 20